MannLabs/proteomics_lab_agent/data/ConnectingColumnSampleLine_protocolCorrect.md

 - NanoViper Adapter (black)
 - Pliers

 ## Procedure
-Estimated timing: 3 minutes
+*Estimated timing: 3 minutes*

 1. Verfy that the instrument is in standing by mode.
 If not press the on/off button to switch from operate mode to standing by mode.

 ### Connect column and sample line
-2. This protocol assumes that an IonOpticks column is already inserted into the UltraSource of the timsTOF Ultra.
+2. Verify that an IonOpticks column is already inserted into the UltraSource of the timsTOF Ultra.
 3. Attach a black NanoViper adapter to the LC sample line.
 4. Remove any access liquid at the top of the nanoViper of the sample line for instance by snipping it off.
 5. Hold the column fititng of the IonOpticks column with a pliers.